 SEA will announce the nominee who has been chosen to submit their application to Rochester on January 14, 2019.
 After confirming participation, selected nominees will then be required to fill out the full Rochester Pre-College Summer Program application and follow the steps below.
 All application materials should be uploaded and submitted via the Rochester Pre-College Summer Application online portal.

 1. Member Program advisors and students should review Rochester Pre-College general webpage, How To Apply page, and Course Options. ***Please note: the program that your students are applying for is the non-credit Rochester Scholars Session A two-week program.

 2. Online Application – Create an application account that links to an email address you check frequently.
-The application fee waiver code is NUS18.
-In the financial assistance form, be sure to note that your student is affiliated with SEA in the application by selecting National Urban Squash in the partners drop-down secton.
+The application fee waiver code is NUS19.
+Be sure to note that your student is affiliated with SEA in the application by selecting National Urban Squash in the partners drop-down section.

 The required forms and supplemental application materials will be available to fill out electronically through the online application.
 In certain circumstances a document may need to be uploaded by the student, which you will see in the online application.